edwardjrp/tdd_lab/README.md

-# TDD Lab to test new Rails 4 / RSpec 3 Features
+# TDD Lab to test new Rails 4 / RSpec 3 Features and New Changes.
 Testing the new features and changes that came along with rails 4 and rspec 3 for test driven development and behavior driven development.

 The tests includes: